 - Review funding available from the School LAND Trust Program.

 - Consider finding matching money to help implement the plan.

-- Funds from the School LAND Trust Program can be matching money for a grant
+- In some cases, funds from the School LAND Trust Program can be matching money for a grant

 - Consider involving business partners

 - Identify methods for measuring student improvement that are data driven.